 - Thread A increase value by 1.
 The new value is now 1

-- Thread B also in parallel increase the value to 1.
+- Thread B also, in parallel, increase the value to 1.

 - Thread B also repeats the same step, that is written in memory cell updated value of 1

-How this could be solved?
+How could this be solved?

 Thread interference errors can be solved by synchronizing access to shared variables.
-We need to keep in sync for the updated values in between the shared data
+We need to keep in sync for the updated values in between the shared data.

-With this let us look into the second type of error
+With this, let us look into the second type of error

 Memory Consistency Errors

 Memory inconsistency errors generally occur when different threads try to read or have inconsistent views on the same piece of data.
-This usually happens when first thread updates some shared data, and this updated value is not propagated to second or different threads, and they read old data.
+This usually happens when the first thread updates some shared data, and this updated value is not propagated to second or different threads, and they read old data.